Adityasinghvats/CPP---code/20OOPS/notes.md

 ### Only const members can be intiliased in-class.

-### Virtual functions make sure correct function is called for am object, regardless of pointer used for calling it.
+### Virtual functions make sure correct function is called for an object, regardless of pointer used for calling it.